CiscoLearning/ciscolive-teccrt-3778/casestudy-telemetry-01/README.md

 This will start Telegraf on the CWS listening on the correct port.

 Note that the CWS is also connected to the external network via the default bridge0.
 This means that if you have a DHCP server on your CML server's network, the CWS will get an address from that, and then be reachable via SSH and RDP using the "expert" credentials shown above.

+## Documentation for the Question

+The router servicing Branch Office 003 has been experiencing a memory leak in the “IP ARP Retry Ager” process.
+Regular tracking of allocated and freed memory needs to be done to isolate when the leak begins to occur.
+In order to reduce overhead from polling, model-driven telemetry is being used.
+However, the configuration is not working.

+The subscription is reporting that the YANG filter path is **Invalid**.

+* On `rtr-br003-01` (192.168.5.150):

+  * Correct the XPath filter so that the telemetry subscription properly delivers memory data for the IP ARP Retry Ager process to the Telegraf server
+  * Provide the corrected path in the `rtr-br003-01.txt` file in your code directory

+> Note: The desired YANG module, `Cisco-IOS-XE-process-memory-oper.yang` is available in your code directory and `pyang` and YANG Suite are available on your workstation for exploring this module.
+YANG Suite is available at <http://localhost:8480>.

+A convenience script, `deploy-telemetry.py` is available in your code directory to do the deployment of the configuration.
+Once you have the configuration correct in the `rtr-br003.txt` file, run `./deploy-telemetry.py` to push the changes to the device.

+Once telemetry is properly configured, you will see output written to the `telegraf/metrics/metrics.json` file.

+## Resources

+YANG Suite can be accessed using the following credentials:

+**Username:** expert

+**Password:** 1234QWer!

+The device sending the telemetry stream, rtr-br003-01, can be accessed via SSH with the following credentials:

+**Username:** expert

+**Password:** 1234QWer!

+## Solution

+The solution is provided in the `code_solution` directory with some comments in the `rtr-br003-01.txt` file as to what was done.